KevinMarquette/kevinmarquette.github.io/_posts/2017-1-21-powershell-module-continious-delivery-pipeline.md

 This already breaks from my approach and I think it does so in a good way.
 Let's take a moment to talk about what we have here as a way to understand it better.
 First off, the module is not the entire git repo.
 It will be contained in the sub `PSGraphViz` folder.
 The `Private` and `Public` folders will contain the functions for the module.

 By moving the Module out of the root of the repository, it allows us to have the examples, tests, build and publish components outside the module.
 I like this because they don't need to be a part of the module and require additional dependencies that the module should not need when deployed.
-I like this and I plan on addopting it going forward.
+I plan on adopting it going forward.

 # Additional files and components

 There are a lot of additional files I need to walk through.

 ## build.ps1
 Having this file makes it very easy to figure out where to build from.
-I have used psake before and the common pattern is to have a build.ps1 file as a starting point that then calls the psake.ps1 file.
+I have used [psake](https://github.com/psake/psake) before and the common pattern is to have a build.ps1 file as a starting point that then calls the psake.ps1 file.

     param ($Task = 'Default')